What We Do

 Inadequate housing makes it impossible for people, particularly vulnerable and at-risk communities, to achieve health.

-ARCHIVE Global (Architecture for Health in Vulnerable Environments) is an award-winning international organization that uses housing design as a key preventative strategy in improving health outcomes in vulnerable communities around the world.
+Until April 2023 ARCHIVE Global was an award-winning international organization; it has become the Healthy Housing Program at the International Society for Urban Health (ISUH).
+The program uses housing design as a key preventative strategy for improving health outcomes in vulnerable communities around the world.
 Through simple, innovative, and cost-effective built environment interventions paired with community health awareness campaigns, our research has proven that these strategies improve the health-outcomes of our beneficiaries.

 Housing and Health